RoamJS/workbench/docs/alert.md

 # Overview

-Workbench Alerts allows users to schedule alerts within their graphs
+WorkBench Alerts allows users to schedule alerts within their graphs

 # How to Use